 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area was established April 1, 1978 pursuant to Chapter 163.01, Florida Statutes.
 It is responsible for transportation system planning within the Gainesville Metropolitan Area as specified in Chapter 339.175, Florida Statutes.
-Illustration I shows the Gainesville Metropolitan Area.
+Illustration 1 shows the Gainesville Metropolitan Area.
 Its planning process includes the development of:

-- a 20-year long range transportation plan produced on a five-year cycle; - a five-year short range Transportation Improvement Program to implement the long range transportation plans updated annually; - an annual List of Priority Projects for prioritizing projects in the Transportation Improvement Program; and - an annual Unified Planning Work Program which describes the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area planning activities.
+- A 20-year long range transportation plan produced on a five-year cycle; - A five-year short range Transportation Improvement Program to implement the long range transportation plans updated annually; - An annual List of Priority Projects for prioritizing projects in the Transportation Improvement Program; and - An annual Unified Planning Work Program which describes the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area planning activities.

 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area is comprised of twelve voting members and three ex-officio members.
 The voting members include the Mayor and six City of Gainesville Commissioners and the five Alachua County Commissioners.
 The University of Florida President (or his designee), a Rural Advisor designated by the Alachua County League of Cities and the Florida Department of Transportation District 2 Secretary (or his designee) are ex-officio members.
+Hereinafter, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area is referred to as the Organization.